-Here are a couple of examples from Hostplus, named as the best performing balanced option over 3, 5 and 7 years by SuperRatings:
+Here are a couple of examples from Hostplus, named as the best performing Growth option over one and ten years to December 2021 by Chant West.
+Note that Hostplus’ Balanced option aligns with Chant West’s definition of Growth (61–80% growth assets).

 Compare your fund’s targets with the actual returns reported on your annual statement.
-Returns will be shown for each year over the past 3-5 years, and on an annual compound basis, usually over 3,5 and 10 years.
+Returns will be shown for each year over the past three to five years, and on an annual compound basis, usually over three, five and ten years.

 Learn more about superannuation investment options in the following SuperGuide articles: